xavivaleri/Object-Detection-and-Segmentation/notebook_ims/README.md

 ## Contact

-If you have any questions or comments about this project, please contact [Your Name] at [Your Email Address].
+If you have any questions or comments about this project, please contact with [me](https://www.linkedin.com/in/xavigbvaleri/)

 ## Reference
 This repository does not include all the documents needed to implement the project.